- A Warren Social Security Disability Lawyer Can Explain Your Different Options for Seeking Benefits

 If your condition is not found on the list, medical evidence can be used to prove that your disability is just as severe as the ones on the list.

-For a free legal consultation with a Social Security Disability lawyer serving Warren, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Warren, call 412-661-1400

 If Your Disability Claim is Denied, a Warren Social Security Disability Lawyer Can Help Appeal the Decision